ptrio42/swarmstr.com/README.md

 The list is a simple JSON in src/stubs/lists.tsx

-Each entry is in a list is organised as so:
+Each entry on the list is organised as so:

 ```
     'PROJECT_NAME': [